 The New York Times’ editorial page editor James Bennet also resigned on June 7 after the newspaper published a controversial op-ed written by Sen. Tom Cotton, which called for the deployment of the military to combat the nationwide Black Lives Matter protests.

-Elsewhere in the industry, Leandra Medine Cohen stepped back from her role at Man Repeller, Matt Duckor left his role as vice president and head of programming for lifestyle and style at Condé Nast and Peter Meehan left his role as food editor at the Los Angeles Times.
+Elsewhere in the industry, Leandra Medine Cohen stepped back from her role at Man Repeller (which later shuttered completely in October), Matt Duckor left his role as vice president and head of programming for lifestyle and style at Condé Nast and Peter Meehan left his role as food editor at the Los Angeles Times.

 A historic change happened at Harper’s Bazaar on June 9 when the magazine named Samira Nasr as its new editor in chief, making her the first Black editor in chief in the magazine’s 153-year history.
 Nasr succeeded Glenda Bailey, who announced her resignation in January after a 19-year tenure.